 By knowing this rate and finding out how large or small it is, you can then work to figure out why customers are leaving and how you can prevent this in the future.

-This metric, called churn rate, is the percentage of customers who don't come back after purchasing or interacting with your company.
+This metric, called churn rate, is the percentage of customers who don't come back after purchasing with your company.

 What is Customer Churn Rate?